-I guess it was only a matter of time before the weird, semi-real formula that makes people seem like stupid, self-obsessed aliens in The Only Way Is Essex and Made In Chelsea made it to London's "trendy, up-and-coming East End".
-Last week, we got forwarded this casting call:
+I guess it was only a matter of time before the weird, semi-real formula that makes people seem like stupid, self-obsessed aliens on the Jersey Shore and Real World made it to London's "trendy, up-and-coming East End."
+Last week, someone forwarded us this casting call:

 "I'm getting in touch with you as I'm casting for an international MTV documentary series about young creative people living, working and hanging out in East London, fulfilling their creative dreams.
 We will be bringing together a group of diversely talented individuals to create a collective and a brand – ultimately a factory of creativity to harness talent.